| Tips for text |

 LaTeX from printing page numbers at the bottom of the page

-by putting the command \pagestyle{empty}
+by putting the command \pagestyle{empty} in the preamble

 of your LaTeX source file.
 (You might want to do this for a